-Multi F MAX Refrigerant Piping Connections / Piping Routes
+Multi F MAX with LGRED Refrigerant Piping Connections / Piping Routes

-For Multi F MAX outdoor units, piping can be installed in one of four directions: front, side, back, and bottom (A).
-If the downward installation is chosen, the knockout hole in the base pan must be accessed (B).

-Whatever direction is chosen, plug the access holes with field-provided putty or insulation to fill all gaps (C).
+For Multi F MAX with LGRED outdoor units, piping can be installed in one of four directions: front, rear, right, and bottom.
+Whatever direction is chosen, plug the access holes with field-provided putty or insulation to fill all gaps.